Compliance pain

 Financial pain

-Weak evidence packs increase rework loops, add advisory fees, and delay final pack confidence exactly when board timelines tighten.
+Weak evidence packs increase rework loops, add adviser back-and-forth, and delay final pack confidence exactly when parent timelines tighten.

-We run a single reporting path: Mainland source data -> translation and mapping discipline -> Hong Kong pack coordination -> IFRS/US GAAP-ready group pack your Australian advisers can use for final statutory output.
+We run a single reporting path: Mainland source data -> translation and mapping discipline -> Hong Kong pack coordination -> IFRS/US GAAP-style group reporting pack your parent finance team and appointed advisers can review more easily.

 Structures we are currently managing